Baseboard Alternatives

 Reclaimed Wood

-A lot of reclaimed wood is going to offer a more eccentric, bohemian look.
-With the natural shapes and colors, it can really create a fun level of dimension and look extremely unconventional.
-If the goal is lower costs upfront, and a fun style element, this is definitely the way to go.
+A lot of reclaimed wood will offer a more eccentric, bohemian look.
+With the natural shapes and colors, it can create a fun level of dimension and look extremely unconventional.
+If the goal is lower costs upfront and a fun style element, this is the way to go.

 Molding